 The Office of Investigations has various programs to help the Port Authority maintain a corruption-free environment, including:

-The WTC fraud prevention program currently includes: an Integrity Awareness Program, a partnership with other Inspectors General around the region, a specialized fraud hotline, a contractor vetting program, a background screening program for contract employees and the use of integrity monitors.
+The WTC fraud prevention program currently includes: an Integrity Awareness Program, a partnership with other Inspectors General around the region, a specialized fraud hotline, our Background Qualification Questionnaire Package (contractor vetting program), a background screening program for contract employees and the use of integrity monitors.

 The OIG has developed an Integrity Awareness Program for all Port Authority employees and consultants.
 This program trains staff on how to avoid situations of corruption, fraud, or ethics violations, and it encourages staff to report possible fraud by Port Authority staff or by those doing business with the Port Authority.

 In 2008, the OIG established a new unit to test the various security systems and programs at the Port Authority's facilities and to investigate security lapses in those systems or programs.